-Finding cover and forage is the bottom-line for fishing success throughout the changing seasons.
+Finding fish requires anglers to find the cover and forage, which is the bottom line for fishing success throughout the changing seasons.

 Underwater cameras are a great way to identify specific fish species, types of forage and even cover preferences.
 Rocks are a big draw for all species of game fish.
 Isolated boulders shallow or deep are good areas that collect forage, and in turn, gamefish.